leepike/SmartCheck/refs/quickcheck-notes.md

 function, they'll get consumed.
 Recall for each argument for the function, we'll call `forAllShrink arbitrary shrink f` again...
 So here,

+Note that the new random value is produced in 'forAllShrink', where there is an

+    x <- gen

+As for some types,

     props :: a -> Rose Property
       ===> alpha-renames to
     props :: a -> Rose (Gen Prop)